pauldoo/scratch/timetrace/README.md

 Style: sbt scalastyle-generate-config / sbt scalastyle

+PLAN:

+Will start by doing all lighting (even direct) from photon map Raytrace out from camera will find first hit, then query PM Later extend this to recurse only down the direct (straight) path, in case of participating media

 TODO:
-* Rendering a sequence of frames
-* Shadowing
+* Participating media
 * Global illumination
 * Specular surfaces
-* Participating media
 * Movable surfaces
 * Movable lights
 * Movable camera